-1 Methods are the same as used in the Cycle 1, with exception of Total suspended solids which was analyzed using EPA Method 160.2.
+1 Methods are the same as used in the Cycle 1.
 2 Reporting limits for mercury in fish tissue and Total Suspended Solids are lower than in Cycle 1.
 Reporting limits for total and dissolved mercury and methylmercury are consistent with Cycle 1.
 3 Method detection limits (MDLs) may vary if samples are diluted; actual sample-specific MDLs will be provided.